 How do I add funds to my print account?

 Use a Pharos Pay Station in the David Lawrence Hall or Hillman Library Student Computing Labs to add funds to your account.
 The pay stations allow you to add funds to your print account based on your username.
 You do not use your University ID to store this information; instead, you enter your username into the pay station terminal and then make a payment.
 The stations only accept cash payments consisting of bills (up to $10) and coins (nickels, dimes, and quarters).
-Additional print funds may also be purchased at the Technical Support Desk at the University Store on Fifth using other forms of payments.
+Additional print funds may also be purchased at the Walk-In Support Desk at the University Store on Fifth using other forms of payments.

 I just installed the Pitt Print Client but did not see the a pop-up screen appear when I attempted to send my print job?